 Medical, Dental & Optical Health Outreach Clinics

 Teaming our volunteers with local doctors and nurses that know most about the region and culture, we accommodate free clinics to communities with little access or funds to obtain care.
 We commonly offer these clinics on-the-go to reach the most remote areas, where some have never seen a doctor or dentist or received an immunization.
-We even make house visits and where possible offer support to patients that require better diagnosis, hospitalization or surgery outside of their village.
+Our participants must be ready to take on anything, from clinic set-up and take-down to working in the pharmacy, translating, making house visits or referring patients that require better diagnosis, hospitalization or surgery to facilities outside of their village.
 We then document and analyze our diagnoses and treatments, returning to the same areas year after year to encourage preventative health and study progress.
 Where suitable, we donate dental and medical supplies to local clinics to help maintain good health and hygiene after our volunteers leave.

 Sustainable Public Health Programs